Meenan History, Family Crest & Coats of Arms

 The surname Meenan was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island.

-Important Dates for the Meenan family
+Early History of the Meenan family

 This web page shows only a small excerpt of our Meenan research.
 Another 95 words (7 lines of text) covering the year 1172 is included under the topic Early Meenan History in all our PDF Extended History products and printed products wherever possible.